 So how well did this hydration pack actually perform?

 The test ride for this backpack was nothing short of brutal.
 We cycled up and down the hills of the Yorkshire Dales in thick blizzards.
 After just 6.6 miles the group was given the option to quit and head for the pub.
-On a road bike in clement conditions a ride of six miles isn’t really a ride at all.
+On a road bike in good weather conditions, a ride of six miles isn’t really a ride at all.
 Hell, on a road bike six miles doesn’t even count as a warm up.
-But on this day the howling wind, penetrating rain and befuddling thick snowfall was more than most of us could handle.
-On a typical ride in Suffolk my Garmin might register an elevation gain of around 500ft.
+But on this day the howling wind, penetrating rain and befuddling thick snowfall were more than most of us could handle.
+On a typical ride in Suffolk, my Garmin might register an elevation gain of around 500ft.
 In just 6.6 miles in the Dales our elevation gain was a whopping 1,352ft!
 I realise our Northern readers will likely scoff at this, and quite right too!
-But with numb heads and hands some of us conceded defeat.
+But with numb heads and hands, some of us conceded defeat.